cyrus-and/chrome-remote-interface/README.md

 abstraction of commands and notifications using a straightforward JavaScript API.

-`chrome-remote-interface` is listed
-among [third-party Chrome Debugging Protocol clients][3rd-party].
+This module is one of the many [third-party protocol clients][3rd-party].

 [3rd-party]: https://developer.chrome.com/devtools/docs/debugging-clients#chrome-remote-interface